YinHangCode/homebridge-mi-fan/README.md

 For more information about token, please refer to [OpenMiHome](https://github.com/OpenMiHome/mihome-binary-protocol) and [miio](https://github.com/aholstenson/miio).

 ## Version Logs
+### 0.1.3 (2024-06-01)
+1.bug fixes
+2.configuration :  The deviceId will be automatically retrieved by the plugin but if there is trouble you can manually specify it.
+3.Implemented request debounce to prevent repeated actions within a short timeframe(for P5c)
 ### 0.1.2 (2024-04-24)
 1.add support for DmakerFanP5c.
 ### 0.1.1 (2019-06-03)